 And the player's impressive performances were recognised with a new two-year deal in December 2014 following a year in which she helped her side reach the FA Cup final.

 Turner has international experience with both the England Under-19 and Under-23 teams.

 Deployed as a marauding left wing-back by then-manager Andy Spence in 2017, the jet-heeled Turner made nine appearances and scored two goals, including a stunning free-kick in a 5-0 win over Brighton.

-Turner retained the captaincy under new boss Willie Kirk in 2018-19 and made her 100th appearance for the Club during the campaign.
+Turner retained the captaincy under Willie Kirk in 2018/19 and made her 100th appearance for the Club during the campaign.

 Sharing leadership duties with newcomer Lucy Graham in Kirk's first full season in charge, Turner was a fixture at left-back.